 “It is an optical characteristic of water and is a measurement of the amount of light that is scattered by material in the water when a light is shined through the water sample,” according to the U.S. Geological Survey.
 “The higher the intensity of scattered light, the higher the turbidity.”

-During the recent heavy storms, rain has pushed particles from the surrounding land into the river, creating a muddy and brown appearance.
+During heavy storms, rain pushes particles from the surrounding land into the river, creating a muddy and brown appearance.
 The increased amount of water in the river also increases the streamflow, and the faster the water moves, the more easily it stirs up material from the streambed and increases turbidity, according to the USGS.

 As turbidity increases, the ability for sunlight to penetrate the water decreases, according to the Texas Commission on Environmental Quality.